Warts: the most common type of skin infection

-Warts are contagious, they can be spread to other people from contaminated surfaces or through close skin contact.
+Warts can be spread to other people from contaminated surfaces or through close skin contact.
 You’re more likely to spread warts if your skin is wet or damaged.
 It may take a few weeks or even months for warts to appear after initial infection.

 You can reduce the chance of getting warts by taking precautionary measures.
 Wash your hands regularly and quit the habit of biting fingernails as this can also cause warts to spread on your fingertips and around your nails.
 Always avoid skin contact with existing warts and make sure not to share towels, shoes or other personal items.
 Another thing to avoid is going barefoot at swimming pools or in communal showers or changing rooms.